 Czech Republic (Charles University Prague),

-Germany (DFG, Volkswagen foundation, Humboldt foundation, Hamburg University),
+Germany (DFG, Volkswagen foundation, Humboldt foundation, overview of support offers (DAAD)),

 France (PAUSE program and a special call for Ukrainian scientists),